Pawventures

 This post may contain affiliate links.
 Disclosure

 The smartwatch revolution that transformed human health monitoring has arrived for dogs.
 AI-powered smart collars now track heart rate, respiratory rate, temperature, sleep quality, activity levels, and behavioral patterns — sending real-time health data to an app and, increasingly, to integrated veterinary telehealth platforms.
 For traveling dog owners, these collars provide a level of health monitoring that was previously available only during in-clinic examinations.
-We evaluated the four leading AI smart collars in 2026 across accuracy, battery life, subscription costs, travel performance, and veterinary integration.
+We evaluated the three leading AI smart collars in 2026 across accuracy, battery life, subscription costs, travel performance, and veterinary integration.

 Why AI Health Monitoring Matters for Traveling Dogs